 Ammo technology has improved leaps and bounds over the years.
-These developments have lead to recent changes to Maine's turkey hunting laws.
+These developments have led to changes to Maine's turkey hunting laws.

-With spring turkey season approaching, Mainers are prepping for the first round of thunder chicken hunting this year.
+With the fall season underway, Mainers are hitting the turkey woods in search of thunder chickens.
 Hunting and fishing laws are ever-changing, so perhaps this equipment requirement change slipped past you.
 In Maine you can now hunt with 28 gauge and .410 shotguns.
 These smaller gauge scatterguns were once considered to not have enough power for a clean kill at a distance.

 Prior to 2019, turkeys could only be hunted in Maine with shotgun gauges 10 through 20.
 However, thanks to improvements in ammo technology, .410 has been approved as a capable method of harvest.
 If you plan to hit the turkey woods with a .410, shot sizes 7 through 9 in Tungsten Super Shot are required.